zoho/zohocrm-csharp-sdk/ZohoCRM/readme.txt

 ﻿————————————————————————
-Zoho CRM C# SDK 3.1.0
+Zoho CRM C# SDK 3.2.0
 ————————————————————————

-This is the readme file for Zoho CRM’s C# SDK version 3.1.0.
+This is the readme file for Zoho CRM’s C# SDK version 3.2.0.

 This file gives a brief of the enhancements and/or bug fixes in the latest version.

 ----------------
 Enhancements
 ----------------
-    - Supported External ID
+    - Supported Related Records External ID

 ----------------
 Bug Fixes